vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 useCheckout()
 ```

 In a real-world application these composables will most likely use different backend services under the hood yet still leverage the same frontend API.
+For instance within the same application `useProduct` and `useCategory` could use `commercetools`, `useCart` some ERP system, `usefacet` - Algolia etc.

 ## Routing